Framer Speed Optimization: The Ultimate Guide (2026)

 1.1 User Experience & Conversions

 Users expect near-instant access to content.
 If a page takes longer than three seconds to load, 53% of mobile users will abandon it.
-For Framer sites that rely heavily on animations and dynamic elements, optimising speed is essential to keep visitors engaged.
+For Framer sites that rely heavily on animations and dynamic elements, optimizing speed is essential to keep visitors engaged.

 Take Formula Bot, for example.
 After Goospeed refined its Framer-based site with speed enhancements, load times improved by 75%, creating a faster, more seamless experience.
 The result?
 Higher engagement and improved search rankings.